dabrze/CheckMyBlob/README.md

 ## Detailed results

-The repository contains all the experimental results reported in the Kowiel *et al.* paper in the `CheckMyBlob/Results/` folder.
+This repository contains all the experimental results reported in the Kowiel *et al.* paper in the `CheckMyBlob/Results/` folder.
 The source of Table 1 can be found in `Summary.xlsx`.